timm/tested/docs/onData.md

 ```

-In the above, DATA is the ringmaster that controls xis special cases:
+In the above, DATA is the ringmaster that controls eigjt special cases:

 - DATA is loaded from either